Osage's Tiny Sandford becomes a star

 Tiny

-Tiny was an imposing figure.
+Sandford was an imposing figure.
 At 6 feet, 5 inches tall and 300 pounds, the burly character actor entered the movie industry in 1910 with Mack Sennett Studios.
-There is currently no information about how Tiny moved from Osage to Hollywood.
-His early life is a mystery, but his career is well documented, at least on film.
+There is currently no information about how Sandford moved from Osage to Hollywood.
+His early life is a mystery, but his career is well-documented, at least on film.

 “He was a big guy, but he had small roles,” Tolzmann said.
 “I’m a big guy myself, and I naturally gravitate toward larger characters.”

 “Movies were in their infancy then,” Tolzmann said, as the first feature film debuted in 1906.
-By the time Tiny was 22 years old, he was working with Charlie Chaplin in small roles in Chaplin’s shorts.
-Before it became MGM, Tiny appeared in Metro Pictures films, as well as in Universal Studios movies.
+By the time Sandford was 22 years old, he was working with Charlie Chaplin in small roles in Chaplin’s shorts.
+Before it became MGM, Sandford appeared in Metro Pictures films, as well as in Universal Studios movies.

 He broke into film in 1919 as Goliath in the Metro feature “After His Own Heart.”